wangziqi2013/wangziqi2013.github.io/_posts/2018-05-30-Reduced-HTM.markdown

 In the near future, we may possibly only use HTM for smaller transactions whose size is stable and predictable.
 In the long run, however, the size of transactions executed with HLE might become more heterogenous than ever, featuring a mixture of small and large transactions.
 If this is the case, then the classical method for HLE will be overly restrictive, as HTM may observe frequent aborts by STM transactions.
+To reduce the negative effect of "subscribing" to the lock early at the beginning of HTM transactions, HLE algorithms may adopt "lazy subscription", in which the lock is only subscribed by HTM transactions before commit.
+Hybrid NORec is one of the several hybrid transactional memory designs that makes use of lazy subscription.
+The advantage of lazy subscription is that hardware and software transactions can commit in parallel if they access independent set of data items.
+The drawback, as can be shown by another paper, is that hardware transaction may read inconsistent states in the middle of an STM commit.
+This is impossible for early subscription, since any software commit will trigger the hardware transaction to abort.
+We observed that such inconsistent execution will eventually be detected when the STM commit phase completes writing back all dirty items.

 This paper proposes two hybrid transactional memory algorithms based on TL2.